gitayam/matrix-to-discourse/ROADMAP.md

 - [x] Generate a title based on the body of the message using GPT-4o-mini.
     - [x] Configuration of GPT API Key and Model.
     - [x] Configuration of GPT Max Tokens and Temperature.
+- [x] Configuration of Post Title Generation.
+    - [x] Allow users to configure the title generation GPT Prompt.
+    - [x] Allow users to disable GPT title generation.
+    - [x] Fallback to a default title if GPT fails.

 ## Roadmap
 - [ ] White-listed users can create posts in a specific category.